aws/aws-cdk/packages/@aws-cdk/aws-rds/README.md

 ### Starting an instance database

 To set up a instance database, define a `DatabaseInstance`.
 You must always launch a database in a VPC.
-Use the `vpcPlacement` attribute to control whether your instances will be launched privately or publicly:
+Use the `vpcSubnets` attribute to control whether your instances will be launched privately or publicly:

 ```ts